visicom-api/visicom-autocomplete/README.md

 * marker - custom Leaflet marker (optional)
 * proxyApiGeocodeUrl - your proxy url.
 Geocode requests will be send to that url.
 You don't need to specify API key.
 You'll recieve such parameters in GET request: text (search text), lang, key (API key), limit (suggestsLimit) (optional)
 * proxyApiFeatureUrl - your proxy url.
 Feature requests will be send to that url.
 You don't need to specify API key.
 You'll recieve such parameters in GET request: feature_id (feature id you are searching), lang, key (API key) (optional)
+* intersect - only features whose geometry intersects with specified geometry or object (in such case feature ID should be used) will be included in results. (optional, string)
+* contains - only features whose geometry is inside of specified geometry or object (in such case feature ID should be used) will be included in results. (optional, string)
 * includeCategories - only features with this categories will be included in results. (optional, array of strings, default = [])
 * excludeCategories - features with this categories will be excluded from results. (optional, array of strings, default = [])
 * customFeatures - add your features.
 They will be displayed first in search results. (optional, array of objects, default = []).
 Each object should contain 3 fields: html (text, displayed in suggest), keywords (text field, which contains words for searching), coords (array of two coordinate values of your feature)